guledali/new-todoapp/README.md

 npm test
 ```

-Testing the graphql mutation was harder so I used cypress for because it's easier to simlute event handling and integration test in.
+Testing the graphql mutation was harder so I used cypress for because it's easier to simlute event handling and integration test.
-In order to run cypress run type the following command

 ```
 npm run cypress